Summer with the family in Chamonix — in the heart of the Lavancher

 Book your family stay

-Online booking, by phone at +33 (0)4 50 54 03 76 or by email to contact@jeudepaumechamonix.com.
+Book online, by phone at +33 (0)4 50 54 03 76 or by email at contact@jeudepaumechamonix.com.

 Frequently Asked Questions — Summer with the family in Chamonix